-The Respiratory Care program will host two Open House events on February 22nd and April 10th prior to the June 1st deadline for a Fall Term 2024 start.
+The Respiratory Care program will host an Open House on April 10th prior to the June 1st deadline for a Fall Term 2024 start.
 View details and RSVP.

 Respiratory Care - Associate Degree

 Get the training needed to work in the essential field of respiratory care.
 Respiratory therapists deal with the assessment, diagnosis, treatment, education, and rehabilitation of patients with cardiopulmonary diseases.

 Eastern Florida State College’s two-year Respiratory Care Associate in Science degree prepares you to perform such tasks and respond to emergencies, involving every type of patient, in all areas of the hospital setting.

 With an emphasis on acute and critical care, EFSC’s Respiratory Care A.S. degree students become highly skilled in routine airway and pulmonary procedures.
 They learn to provide care in a compassionate manner, alleviating cardiopulmonary patients’ stress caused by respiratory problems.

 The Respiratory Care A.S. degree program is provisionally accredited by the Commission on Accreditation for Respiratory Care (CoARC) as CoARC program number 200618.
 See additional accredidation details.

 The degree satisfies the requirements established by the National Board for Respiratory Care and qualifies the graduate as a candidate for the national registry examination.
 Respiratory therapy graduates, upon completion of the program, can apply for state licensure.